 Table of Contents

 Application-level metrics help developers investigate and diagnose issues with their applications running on Heroku.
-An application with two or more running dynos in its dyno formation will have access to metrics gathered for all active process types.
-This data is available via the Metrics tab of the Heroku Dashboard.
+Applications with two or more running dynos have access to metrics.

 Individual metrics are gathered per process type.

 Values presented in the Metrics view represent aggregates of 10 minute windows, and, for resource utilization, as maxima or averages per process type.

 The following metrics are gathered for only the